JulianKnodt/sqr_heap/readme.md

 ![Line Chart Comparison](results/lines.svg)
 ![Violin Plot Comparison](results/violin.svg)

 Please note the large scale of the input size.
-For most smaller input sizes, the binary heap outperforms the square heap.
+For smaller input sizes, the binary heap can outperform the square heap.
+It is quite interesting how widely the binary heap's perform varies, while the square heap's performance is consistent at each height.
+Such consistency at this level is quite nice for getting consistent performance when using a priority queue as a building block.

-If you would like to test for yourself, clone this repo and run `cargo bench`.
+If you would like to test for yourself, clone this repo and run `cargo bench`, or for a fully optimized build, `make opt`.
 Your results might vary from mine, as they are dependent on the architecture you are running them on.
 Notably, these results are from a machine with an older i7 core.
+Initially I could not reproduce these results on a multi-core architecture where each core is not as powerful, but after adding in multiple optimizations, I found it to be replicable elsewhere.

 If you find results that contradict these, please submit a github issue.
 That is much more interesting than those that agree with them.